 A ISBM Service Provider MAY choose to support additional forms of security tokens (e.g., SAML assertions, OAuth tokens) and it is RECOMMENDED that a ISBM Service Provider support out-of-band token exchange standards such as SAML, WS-Federation or OAuth.

-A ws-ISBM Service Provider MUST validate security tokens for every service operation except for the Channel Management Service CreateChannel operation (since the channel does not exist at the point in time when invoking CreateChannel).
+A ISBM Service Provider MUST validate security tokens for every service operation except for the Channel Management Service CreateChannel operation (since the channel does not exist at the point in time when invoking CreateChannel).
 For the provider and consumer services, tokens are validated upon every operation to ensure that an application has valid credentials even after a session is opened (in the event of token revocation).

 SOAP Interface Requirements

-All ws-ISBM SOAP implementations MUST support the WS-Security UsernameToken using PasswordText as a basic level of security token.
+All ISBM SOAP implementations MUST support the WS-Security UsernameToken using PasswordText as a basic level of security token.
 Examples of its use can be found in Example HTTP Flows.

+NOTE the requirement for supporting the use of WS-Security is in place of the, usually optional, SecurityToken listed as an input to most operations in the service descriptions of the ISA-95.00.06 MSM specification.

 As security tokens in the Channel Management Service are specified using XML Schema any element, tokens MUST be able to be represented in an XML format.
-For tokens that do not have a canonical XML representation, a ws-ISBM Service Provider MUST define the supported formats.
+For tokens that do not have a canonical XML representation, a ISBM Service Provider MUST define the supported formats.

 REST Interface Requirements

-All ws-ISBM REST implementations MUST support the standard HTTP/1.1 authentication and authorization headers. with potential support for security tokens.
+All ISBM REST implementations MUST support the standard HTTP/1.1 authentication and authorization headers. with potential support for security tokens.
 The credentials will be compared to SecurityTokens associated with the channel.
 The REST security tokens can be the same tokens used in the SOAP interface.

+NOTE the requirement for supporting HTTP/1.1 authentication and authorization headers is in place of the, usually optional, SecurityToken listed as an input to most operations in the service descriptions of the ISA-95.00.06 MSM specification.

-All ws-ISBM REST implementations MUST support the basic authentication type of HTTP.
+All ISBM REST implementations MUST support the basic authentication type of HTTP.
 It is RECOMMENDED that the JWT (Javascript Web Tokens) authentication type be supported.

 As security tokens in the Channel Management Service are specified using a JSON Object, tokens MUST be able to be represented in a JSON format.
-For tokens that do not have a canonical JSON representations, a ws-ISBM Service Provider MUST define the supported formats.
-The UsernameToken schema defined in this specification MUST be supported by ws-ISBM REST implementations.
+For tokens that do not have a canonical JSON representation, a ISBM Service Provider MUST define the supported formats.
+The UsernameToken schema defined in this specification MUST be supported by ISBM REST implementations.

 Error Handling